nottheswimmer/code_constructor/README.md

 - Identify bugs and write tests
 - Add more languages
-- Output usage examples as well
+- Output usage examples as well (currently only implemented for Python)
+- String methods (currently only implemented for Python)
 - Optional getters and setters for Java
 - Marshalling / Unmarshalling support in Go
-- Reserved keyword and builtin shadowing protection (currently only implemented in Python)
+- Reserved keyword and builtin shadowing protection (currently only implemented for Python)

 ## Supported Languages